Shooting Meth

 - Extreme weight loss can be a sign of shooting up meth.
 Using meth means you will be up at all hours and often will not eat during a binge.
 The extra energy received from the drug will also burn calories at an alarming rate.

 - Changes in a routine that include loss of appetite, increased appetite during periods of depression, or a change in sleep patterns.
-Shooting up meth can cause major changes in all aspects of an addict’s life.

 Physical Effects of Shooting Up Meth